jdeluyck/kcoreorg-website/_posts/2024/2024-05-25-turning-a-youtube-channel-in-a-podcast.md

 ---
 title: Turning a Youtube channel into a podcast
 date: 2024-05-25
-categories:
+categories: [Technology & IT, Linux]
-  - Linux / Unix
 tags:
   - youtube
   - 2600 Off The Hook Overtime